 However, a distinction must be made between internal endometriosis or adenomyosis and external endometriosis.
 In the former, the endometrial tissue is found in the myometrium.
 In the second, it can appear in any organ of the body other than the uterus.

 Generally, when we refer only to endometriosis, we are talking about external endometriosis.

 On the other hand, it is also important to note that, although they are not exactly the same pathology, some women can present both at the same time.

-Suggested for you: What is Adenomyosis?
-Risks, Symptoms and Treatment.
+Read the full article on: What is Adenomyosis?
+Risks, Symptoms and Treatment ( 101).

 Degree in Human Biology (Biochemistry) from the Pompeu Fabra University (UPF).
 Official Master's Degree in Clinical Analysis Laboratory from the UPF and Master’s Degree about the Theoretical Basis and Laboratory Procedures in Assisted Reproduction from the University of Valencia (UV).